vmalnathnambiar/exfilms/guide/how-to-exfilms-the-ultimate-guide.md

 Default: The precision values identified in the processed mzML data file and target file (if provided) will not be rounded to a specific number of decimal place.
 <br><br>

-### Mass Spectra Filtering
+### Spectra Filtering
-ExfilMS also provides you with the capability to filter the mass spectra (m/z and intensity) acquired during acquisition for each scan point (retention time) via two methods - targeted m/z filtering or m/z range filtering.
+ExfilMS also provides you with the capability to filter the spectra (m/z and intensity) acquired during acquisition for each scan point (retention time) via two methods - targeted m/z filtering or m/z range filtering.

-> *Note: The mass spectra filtering options are mutually exclusive.
+> *Note: The spectra filtering options are mutually exclusive.
 You can can only use **ONE** of the method at a time.*

 <br>